Changes to the way you pay or reclaim VAT if the UK leaves EU-wide VAT IT systems.

 Claiming EU VAT refunds

-If you want to use the EU VAT refund electronic system to submit a refund claim for 2018 you’ll need to do so by 5pm on 29 March 2019.
-If claims are submitted after that, HMRC will not be able to send your claim on to the relevant EU member state.
+If you want to use the EU VAT refund electronic system to submit a refund claim for 2018 or 2019 you’ll need to do so before 5pm on the day the UK leaves the EU.
+If you submit a claim after that, HMRC will not be able to send your claim on to the relevant EU member state.

-After 29 March, you must claim VAT refunds from EU member states by using the relevant member state’s existing process for businesses based outside the EU.
-This includes outstanding claims that relate to 2018 expenses, and claims relating to 2019.
+After Brexit, you must claim VAT refunds from EU member states by using the relevant member state’s existing process for businesses based outside the EU.
+This includes outstanding claims that relate to VAT incurred on expenses in 2018 and 2019.

 - the deadline for making your claim may be different